It’s a very clever brush, but you don’t necessarily need these features

 Oral-B claim that the Genius X offers ‘over 2 weeks’ of battery life on a single charge.

-My initial reaction to this is disappointment, particularly when many of Oral-B’s own cheaper models have a claimed (and tested) battery life of 16 days.
+My initial reaction to this is disappointment, particularly when some of Oral-B’s own cheaper models have a claimed (and tested) battery life of 16 days.

 To be fair, there are more features to drain the battery on the X than there are other models, but when the claimed life is virtually what I deem average today the Genius X is not off to a great start.